AaronRMartinez/Active-Directory-Home-Lab/README.md

 Any Group Policy troubleshooting was conducted by either utilizing Resultant Set of Policy (RSOP.msc) or the Command Prompt.
 Executing commands such as **gpresult /r**.

-PowerShell scripts were implemented to automate several tedious Active Directory administrative tasks.
+In order to automate laborious AD administrative tasks, PowerShell script execution was enabled.